boazsegev/iodine/README.md

 ...but single threaded mode should probably be avoided.

-The thread pool is there to help slow user code.

 It's very common that the application's code will run slower and require external resources (i.e., databases, a custom pub/sub service, etc').
 This slow code could "starve" the server, which is patiently waiting to run it's tasks on the same thread.

+The thread pool is there to help slow user code.

 The slower your application code, the more threads you will need to keep the server running in a responsive manner (note that responsiveness and speed aren't always the same).

+To make a thread pool easier and safer to use, iodine makes sure that no connection task / callback is called concurrently for the same connection.

+For example, a is a WebSocket connection is already busy in it's `on_message` callback, no other messages will be forwarded to the callback until the current callback returns.

 ## Free, as in freedom (BYO beer)